joaogabrieljunq/kv-raptor/README.md

 ## License

-RAPTOR is released under the MIT License.
+KV-RAPTOR is released under the MIT License.
 See the LICENSE file in the repository for full details.